lin380/coursebook/docs/06-acquire-data.md

 <img src="images/06-acquire-data/ad-lastfm-genre-tracks-list.png" alt="Tracks by genre list page on last.fm" width="90%" />
 <p class="caption">(\#fig:ad-genre-tracks-list-lastfm)Tracks by genre list page on last.fm</p>
 </div>

-Inspecting the HTML elements for the track names in Figure \@ref(fig:ad-genre-tracks-list-lastfm), we can see that a relative URL is found for the track.
+If we inspect the HTML elements for the track names in Figure \@ref(fig:ad-genre-tracks-list-lastfm), we can see that a relative URL is found for the track.
 In this case, I have 'Smells Like Teen Spirit' by Nirvana highlighted in the inspector.
 If we follow this link to the track page and then to the lyrics for the track, you will notice that the relative URL on the track listings page has all the unique information.
 Only the web domain `https://www.last.fm` and the post-pended `/+lyrics` is missing.

 So with this we can put together a function which gets the track listing for a last.fm genre, scrapes the relative URLs for each of the tracks, and creates a full absolute URL to the lyrics page.